Past Disaster Case Management Programs

 The DSC Florida Recovery Program is now closed out.

-If you should need assistance, please contact Anthony Pluchino, Chief Programs Officer, at Apluchino@svdpdisaster.org or at (202) 924-6199.
+If you should need assistance, please contact Anthony Pluchino, National IT, Security, and Compliance Officer, at Apluchino@svdpdisaster.org or at (202) 924-6199.

 Volunteer Florida administered the Michael Disaster Case Management Program (DCMP) to address the needs of the survivors from Hurricane Michael.
 There were only three regions for this DCMP with DSC-SVDP-USA being awarded two of the three regions.
 Our Disaster Case Management (DCM) teams worked very closely with the Long Term Recovery Groups (LTRGs) in the various counties to address the unmet needs of the survivors.